The Rise of Jade Force

 The plan was rather simple.
-There were activities associated with shutting down operations and then activities for troop movement.
+There were the activities associated with shutting down operations and then activities for troop movement.
 The activities would run concurrently.

 Shutting down operations required protecting classified material and equipment either by transporting it out or destroying it in place.
 Most of the heavy equipment that incorporated advanced electronics would be destroyed in place with explosives.
 Papers would be shredded and burned.
-Lighter things like radios might be transported out, but the majority would be destroyed.
+Lighter things, like radios, might be transported out, but the majority would be destroyed.

 Troop movement was pretty simple.
-For a period of time there would be a general drawdown of troops over a six month period.
+For a period of time there would be a general draw down of troops over a six month period.
 They would be transported back to Amra on ships with a rear guard left to ensure security at the ports.
-Once the majority of troops were gone, the remaining men would make their way to the airport.
+Once the first majority of troops were gone, the remaining men would make their way to the airport.
 Most would leave by transport planes while a smaller number of individuals would provide security at the airport.
 Once the planes were gone, the final few would evacuate on helicopters.

-“The briefing materials I was given weren’t very detailed, but in general it looks to me like it will get all of our soldiers home without putting the last few at too great a risk.
+“The briefing materials I was given weren’t very detailed, but in general it looks to me like it will get all of our soldiers home without putting the last few at too great of a risk.
 I didn’t find any obvious flaws.
-At worst, the timeline was a little ambitious.
+At worst, the time line was a little ambitious.
 Six months might seem like a long time, but with as much material as is scattered around in country, I’d think nine months would be a little more appropriate.”

 “Are you saying we couldn’t withdraw in six months?” one of the team members asked.